Q. What is the difference between the Criminal Justice System and the Civil Justice System?

 Q. What is the difference between a Grand Jury and a Petit Jury?

 A. The Grand Jury focuses only on deciding whether criminal indictments should be handed down.
-A Petit Jury serves to make findings of fact in either criminal or civil trials, and serves only for the course of one trial.
+A Petit Jury serves to make findings of fact in either criminal or civil trials and serves only for the course of one trial.

 Q. What must the Prosecutor’s Office present to a Grand Jury to gain an indictment?

-A. The Grand Jury can indict a person accused of crime if a prima facie case supporting the charges is presented by the Prosecutor’s Office.
+A. The Grand Jury can indict a person accused of a crime if a prima facie case supporting the charges is presented by the Prosecutor’s Office.
 This is a lower “burden of proof” than is required for a conviction at trial, where evidence must prove guilt “beyond a reasonable doubt”.
 A Grand Jury indictment is not a finding of guilt; it is a justification to take the case to trial.

 Q. What is the difference between the Essex County Prosecutors Office, the State Attorney Generals Office in Trenton, and the U.S. Attorney’s Office in Newark?

 A. All three offices are involved in and responsible for the prosecution of crime.
 The U.S. Attorney maintains primary jurisdiction and expertise regarding crimes defined by federal laws, e.g. crimes involving interstate activity or concern.
 The State Attorney General is responsible for both criminal and civil enforcement of the laws throughout the State.
 The county prosecutor’s offices, including the Essex County Prosecutor’s Office, can be looked at as the local criminal prosecution arms of the Attorney General.
 However, when criminal matters arise that extensively cross county boundaries or are so complex as to require expensive, specialized resources (for example certain insurance fraud and environmental pollution cases), the Attorney General’s office is often the more appropriate prosecuting agency.
-Even when the U.S. Attorney or State Attorney General take the lead in a criminal matter, the Essex County Prosecutors Office often remains involved in investigating and preparing the case.
+Even when the U.S. Attorney or State Attorney General takes the lead in a criminal matter, the Essex County Prosecutors Office often remains involved in investigating and preparing the case.

 Q. Why does the Prosecutor’s Office perform investigations when the local police, State Police, FBI, and other federal agencies also investigate crime?

-A. The Prosecutor’s Office has an investigations staff of over 130 men and women, led by a Chief of Investigators, having a wide range of abilities and technical support available to them.
-Local police are usually the first to respond to a crime incident, and are generally responsible to secure the scene, protect the public, limit personal injuries and property damages, make arrests and gather all evidence from the scene.
+A. The Prosecutor’s Office has an investigation staff of over 130 men and women, led by a Chief of Investigators, having a wide range of abilities and technical support available to them.
+Local police are usually the first to respond to a crime incident and are generally responsible to secure the scene, protect the public, limit personal injuries and property damages, make arrests and gather all evidence from the scene.
 Many local departments continue the investigation so as to gather and evaluate “secondary” evidence, e.g. evidence regarding the motives and preparations involved in the crime, the other persons involved, etc. Once sufficient evidence is gained to obtain an indictment, the Prosecutor’s Office becomes primarily responsible to prepare the case for trial.
 Recall that the “burden of proof” to indict is lower than the burden to convict.
-Therefore, the Prosecutor’s Office needs the capacity to dig deeper and develop stronger evidence as to support the higher burden of proof needed for conviction.
+Therefore, the Prosecutor’s Office needs the capacity to dig deeper and develop stronger evidence to support the higher burden of proof needed for conviction.
 Given that investigators at this stage must work very closely with the Assistant Prosecutors handling a case, it makes sense to have investigators and lawyers working together under one roof.
-The Prosecutor’s Office investigation staff has always cooperated closely with local police, State Police and federal agencies.
+The Prosecutor’s Office investigation staff has always cooperated closely with local police, State Police, and federal agencies.